 - When Is It Late?
-An Annual Review is considered late if submitted after the Anniversary Date listed on the most recent Wildfire Prepared Home designation certificate. - Application & Late Fee: Applicants must submit an Annual Review application, pay the nonrefundable Annual Review fee, and will be subject to an additional late fee in effect at the time of submission.
+An Annual Review is considered late if submitted after the Anniversary Date listed on the most recent Wildfire Prepared Home designation certificate. - Application & Late Fee: Applicants must submit an Annual Review application, pay the nonrefundable Annual Review fee, as well as an additional late fee in effect at the time of submission.
 They must also provide photo documentation demonstrating maintenance compliance.